General Data Protection Regulation

 Pursuant to Article 30 of the EU General Data Protection Regulation (GDPR) 2016/679, all activities involving the processing of personal data must be recorded in a record of processing activities.

-The German-language data protection portal for Hamburg universities provides the full text of the GDPR and extensive data protection information.
+The German-language data protection portal for Hamburg universities provides extensive data protection information regarding research.
 Article 30 (1)–(5) are particularly relevant for researchers and survey participants, and can be found here:

 Article 30 GDPR: Record of processing activities